gonzaotc/gonzaotc/README.md

 :cyclone: **Vision**:  I believe in technology as a tool to solve real people's problems, and I envision blockchain and decentralization as the way to strive toward a better and fairer future, empowering individuals over their finances and ownership of their data and digital assets.

-:books: I like to spend my free time **learning and reading** about blockchain, financial inclusion, crypto adoption, philosophy, non-fiction and fantasy, and **practicing** Smart Contracts development in side-projects and hackathons.
-Also, I like going out of the cave to enjoy nature, do sports and meet friends ;) .
+:books: I like to spend my free time learning and reading about blockchain, financial inclusion, philosophy, non-fiction, and fantasy, and practicing Smart Contracts development in side projects and hackathons.
+Also, I like going out of the cave to enjoy nature, do sports meet friends, and take a lot of sips from lattes.

 ## :medal_sports: Some recent Web3 Things I've done and built outside work ;)